Tax day is on Monday, April 15th.

 H&R Block offers a free online tax filing service that includes free state tax prep, Earned Income Credit (EITC) and deductions for student tuition, payments and loan interest.
 That makes it a great option for low-to-moderate-income filers as well as students.
 In addition to filling online, you can download the app for an even easier experience.
 This way, you can take pictures of your W-2 instead of entering the information box by box.

-If you need additional help, H&R Block advertises offers a “Basic” package with expert help for $40.
+If you need additional help, H&R Block offers a “Deluxe” package with expert help for $35.
 According to the website, this includes unlimited help, on-demand chat or video and screen sharing.

 Cash App Taxes